levi-20/lambda-cron/readme.md

   - Specific dauy of the month at a specific time.
 - Pass custom input parameters to Lambda functions.

-## Intallation
+## Installation

-- First Add it to your project
+- First add it to your project as dev dependecy

   - npm: `npm i -D lambda-cron`
   - pnpm: `pnpm i -D lambda-cron`